bkesterbyld/fabulous-oregano/content/pages/index.md

     image_alt: App preview
     title: Enterprise data sharing without worries
     content: >
-      Bitdomains are secure cloud storage and processing spaces between your applications and others parties that you trade data with.
+      Bitdomains are secure, zero trust cloud storage and processing spaces between your applications and others parties that you trade data with.
     actions:
       - label: Learn More
         url: /features